 We’ve put together this guide to walk you through the download and hardware patch from start to finish.

-The Wyze Cam V2 isn’t terribly new, but if you’re in a pinch and desperately need a webcam without being coerced into buying an overpriced alternative, then it’s a winner.
-The company released a new firmware update recently that transforms this home security camera into a webcam.
-Meaning, there’s dual purpose for this already superb and feature-rich security camera!
+The Wyze Cam V2 isn’t terribly new, but if you need a webcam or home security camera that won’t cost you too much cash, then it’s a winner.
 If you also happen to own the Wyze Cam Pan, it’ll work as well.

-Before you get started, you’ll need to pick up a couple of mandatory accessories to complete the work.
-You’ll need to purchase a microSD card and an unconventional USB cable, a USB-A to USB-A cable to be exact.
-Most people don’t have this readily available, so your best bet is to order one online because it’s not readily available at most brick and mortar stores.
-And lastly, this has been confirmed to work with Mac OS 10.13, Windows 7, and Windows 10.
+Before you get started, you’ll need to pick up a couple of mandatory accessories to complete the task.
+You’ll need to purchase a microSD card and a specific type of USB cable, a USB-A to USB-A cable to be exact.
+And lastly, this has been confirmed to work with computers that have Mac OS 10.13, Windows 7, and Windows 10.

 Before you start zooming with the Wyze Cam, you’ll first need to install the new firmware.
 Download the zip file through here, then after you’ve unzipped it, copy the “demo.bin” file to the root directory of your microSD card.
 It’s recommended to use a 32 GB microSD card.